marconetto/azadventures/chapter7/README.md

 Given this context, it is possible to include a simple polling mechanism on the machine itself to start the worker process once the machine reaches **Succeeded** state.

-To test the current status of a machine, one can rely on (i) Azure Instance Metadata Service (IMD) and Azure Managed Identity via Azure CLI.
-IMD provides information about VMs.
-IMDS is a REST API available in this IP address:
-169.254.169.254.
-Requests to this service can only be accessed from within the VM.
-We are gonna use IMD to get the resource id in Azure from the VM.
-We will use Azure CLI to obtain the provisioning status information.
-Azure CLI needs to login into Azure, and we are gonna do this via Managed Identity so we can automate this process.

 To test the current status of a machine, one can rely on (i) Azure Instance